Skip to content

 There have been a total of 156 meetings between the pair, with both sides chalking up 53 victories alongside 50 draws.

-Sunderland have had the bragging rights in this fixture for over the last decade, having won six and drawn three of the last nine meetings.
+Sunderland have had the bragging rights in this fixture for over the last decade, having won six and drawn three of the last ten meetings.

-The last victory for Newcastle in the Wear-Tyne derby came in August 2011 at the Stadium of Light when Ryan Taylor’s goal proved to be the difference.
+The last victory for Newcastle in the Wear-Tyne derby came in January 2024 at the Stadium of Light in the FA Cup, with the Magpies winning 3-0.

 The biggest result in this fixture came back on 5th December 1908, when the Black Cats ran out 9-1 winners at St James’ Park.
 This is also the Wearsiders’ biggest ever away victory, while it is Newcastle’s biggest home defeat in the league.